Graylog2/documentation/pages/collector_sidecar.rst

 To secure the communication between the Collector and Graylog you just need to mark ``Enable TLS`` in your Beats Input.
 Without giving additional Information, Graylog will now create a self-signed certificate for this Input.
 Now in the Sidecar Beats Output Configuration you just mark ``Enable TLS Support`` and ``Insecure TLS connection``.
 After this is saved, the communication between Beats and Graylog will use TLS.

-If you prefer NXLog you need to mark ``Allow unstrusted certificate`` in the NXLog Outputs configuration and ``Enable TLS`` for your GELF Input.
+If you prefer NXLog you need to mark ``Allow untrusted certificate`` in the NXLog Outputs configuration and ``Enable TLS`` for your GELF Input.

 Certificate based client authentication
 -----------------------------------------